smeinel/rdb/README.md

 RDB: Remote DeBugger
 =====
 RDB is a tool intended for remotely debugging web apps.
-It's very useful in the case of a device that doesn't have good logging support, or in cases where you'd want to get debug info from another user's usage of our web apps.
+It's very useful in the case of a device that doesn't have good logging support, or in cases where you'd want to get debug info from another user's usage of your web apps.

 Here's an example of RDB in action logging an object: